pantheon-systems/documentation/source/_docs/wordpress-development-versions.md

 ---
 title: Testing WordPress Core Development Versions
-description: Learn how to test core updates using nightly builds of the current release or bleeding edge.
+description: Learn how to test WordPress core updates using nightly builds of the current release or bleeding edge.
 categories: [wordpress]
 tags: [code, local]
 ---